Dr. Reddy's Laboratories: New drug discovery

-Reddy's path into new drug discovery involved targeting speciality generics products in western markets to create a foundation for drug discovery.
-Development of speciality generics was an important step for the company's growing interest in the development of new chemical entities.
-The elements involved in creating a speciality generic, such as innovation in the laboratory, developing the compound, and sending the sales team to the market, are also stages in the development of a new speciality drug.
-Starting with speciality generics allowed the company to gain experience with those steps before moving on to creating brand-new drugs.
+Reddy's path into new drug discovery involved targeting specialty generics products in western markets to create a foundation for drug discovery.
+Development of specialty generics was an important step for the company's growing interest in the development of new chemical entities.
+The elements involved in creating a specialty generic, such as innovation in the laboratory, developing the compound, and sending the sales team to the market, are also stages in the development of a new specialty drug.
+Starting with specialty generics allowed the company to gain experience with those steps before moving on to creating brand-new drugs.

 Reddy's invested heavily in establishing R&D labs and is the only Indian company to have significant R&D being undertaken overseas.
 Dr. Reddy's Research Foundation was established in 1992 and in order to do research in the area of new drug discovery.
 At first, the foundation's drug research strategy revolved around searching for analogues.
 Focus has since changed to innovative R&D, hiring new scientists, especially Indian students studying abroad on doctoral and post-doctoral courses.
 In 2000, the Foundation set up an American laboratory in Atlanta, dedicated to discovery and design of novel therapeutics.
 The laboratory is called Reddy US Therapeutics Inc (RUSTI) and its main aim is the discovery of next-generation drugs using genomics and proteomics.
 Reddy's research thrust focused on large niche areas in western markets - anti-cancer, anti-diabetes, cardiovascular and anti-infection drugs.

 Reddy's international marketing successes were built on a strong manufacturing base which itself was a result of inorganic growth through acquisition of international and national facilities.
 Reddy's merged Cheminor Drug Limited (CDL) with the primary aim of supplying active pharmaceutical ingredients to the technically demanding markets of North America and Europe.
 This merger also gave Reddy's an entry into the value-added generics business in the regulated markets of APIs.